-This exciting National Lottery funded project aims to make St. David’s the first carbon neutral city in the world and demonstrate how we can all help reduce the environmental damage caused by climate change.
+This exciting project aims to make St. David’s the first carbon neutral city in the world and demonstrate how we can all help reduce the environmental damage caused by climate change.
 The project isn’t run by TYF, but it was Initiated and supported by Andy Middleton, TYF’s Managing Director, together with a number of other highly-motivated local people and organisations.

 Local and Organic Food

 Buying locally produced seasonal food helps The TYF Group support the local community and reduce the amount of pollution emitted when its transported around the world (food miles).
 For example, we’d prefer to buy veg grown locally rather than the other side of the world.